Cochlear implant candidacy

 - Moderate to profound sensorineural hearing loss in one or both ears

-- Difficulty understanding people even with high power hearing aids
+- Difficulty understanding speech, even with appropriate hearing aids

 A cochlear implant consists of two parts, an external portion and an internal portion.
 The speech processor and headpiece make up the external portion of the device.
 The speech processor is worn behind the ear and looks like a behind-the-ear hearing aid.
 The headpiece is worn on the scalp.
 The internal portion consists of the implant and electrode array.
 The headpiece is held to the implant by magnets on both pieces, and the electrode array is surgically placed in the inner ear (cochlea).